agile-ts/agile/README.md

 is that your code is more decoupled, portable, scalable, and above all, easily testable.

-Learn more about ways to centralize your application logic with AgileTs in our [Style Guides](https://agile-ts.org/docs/style-guide).
+You can learn more about ways to centralize your application logic with AgileTs in our [Style Guides](https://agile-ts.org/docs/style-guide).

 ### 🎯 Easy to Use